 - Now, name the DWORD as DisableTNEF and change the Value data to 1.

 Once done, close it all and see if the problem is now solved.
 So, this was all about the Winmail attachments issues users were complaining about.
 Any of the above-mentioned methods should work for you, or check this if you are unable to open Outlook attachments.
-If there is any other issue in Outlook which you are suspicious of like a corrupt PST or you want to convert or migrate a PST, we recommend you Kernel for Outlook PST Recovery to fix any sort of corruption in a PST file.
+If there is any other issue in Outlook which you are suspicious of like a corrupt PST or you want to convert or migrate a PST, we recommend you Outlook PST Recovery to fix any sort of corruption in a PST file.